 However, the primitive ancestors of the Ephedra plant, like horsetail, have a long evolutionary history dating back millions of years.

 those who have access to this potent wild herb, the slender stems can be

 harvested, dried and prepared as a hot brewed tea.
 (More on this below.)

 The taste of Mormon tea has a mild sweet flavor and to most people is

 We personally have a special interest in including wild herbs and foods in our diet when they are available from natural landscapes we live in or travel to.
-Not only are they rewarding to harvest, but likewise add an untamed wild element that we believe can impart their own set benefits.
+Not only are they rewarding to harvest, but likewise add untamed wild elements that we believe can impart their own set of benefits.

 Various Ephedra species can have different chemical compositions and

 qualities, but all contain some degree of alkaloids and tannins.
 Those

 are the constituents responsible for this herb's different attributes.

 1) Respiratory Conditions - Ephedra tea is especially known for its proposed affinity for opening up the lungs and fostering respiratory health.